 \section{Introduction}

-The object of this paper is a method to investigate the domain of definition of solutions for holomorphic (meromorphic) vector fields.
-This method is quite general and applicable to arbitrarily high dimensions whereas it provides new results already in dimension~$3$.
-As a consequence this work is essentially constituted by two parts, the first one corresponding to the general setting and central results which will then be exploited in the second part to yield the mentioned applications.
-To greater or lesser extent, these applications arise from following the solution of a complex (polynomial or rational) vector field over ``special real paths going off to infinity''.
+The object of this paper is a method to investigate the domain of definition of solutions for meromorphic vector fields.
+The method is quite general in that it applies to arbitrarily high dimensions.
+Yet, it provides new results already in dimension~$3$.
+This work is then essentially constituted by two parts, the first one corresponding to a general setup along with the basic estimates/results.
+These are then exploited in some applications that are carried out in the second part.
+To greater or lesser extent, the applications given here arise from following the solution of a (complex) polynomial/rational vector field over ``special real paths going off to infinity''.

-This Introduction is aimed only at stating the main applications considered in this work.
-These results were chosen not with a purpose of being the sharpest possible but rather of indicating ways of exploiting our method which is considered to be the main contribution of this work.
-In Section~2 we shall provide a more detailed discussion explaining our point of view and underlining the common structures lying behind the theorems below.
-It is also to be noted that our applications concern very special types of vector fields (or of differential equations) such as complete vector fields and Halphen equations.
+This Introduction is aimed only at stating the main applications considered in this text.
+These were chosen not with a purpose of being the sharpest possible but rather of indicating ways of exploiting the basic phenomena on which our analysis relies.
+In Section~2, we shall provide a more detailed discussion explaining our point of view and underlining the common structures behind the theorems below.
+It is also to be noted these applications concern very special types of vector fields (or of differential equations) such as complete vector fields and Halphen equations.
 Nonetheless the setting is also well-adapted to investigating differential equations having meromorphic solutions including several classical equations appearing in Mathematics and Physics.
-For example equations concerned with the works of Painlev\'e and Chazy are among those having a very immediate connection with our work.
-Whereas these possibilities are not developed here, they seem to provide a clear indication that further applications of our techniques will be found in a near future.
+For example equations concerned with the works of Painlev\'e and Chazy as well as certain Lorenz systems \cite{lorenz}.
+Through the work of Ablowitz, Segur and others, some of statements, e.g. Theorems~A and~A', can also be adapted to solutions of certain non-linear evolution equations and/or to solutions of linear integral equations in Gelfand-Levitan-Marcenko theory, see \cite{Ablowitz-1}, \cite{Ablowitz-2}.
+More details on these issues can be found in Section~2.
+Whereas these connections will not be developed here, they provide a clear indication that further applications of our techniques may be found in the future.